Two RV Gypsies: Full-Time RVers

 Lee Duquette and the Alaska pipeline

 Because of the varying soil conditions along its route, the pipeline is both above and below the ground.
-Where the warm oil would cause icy soil to thaw and erode, the pipeline goes above ground, Where the frozen ground is mostly well-drained gravel or rocks and thawing is not a problem the pipeline is underground.
+Where the warm oil could cause icy soil to thaw and erode, the pipeline goes above ground, Where the frozen ground is mostly well-drained gravel or rocks and thawing is not a problem the pipeline is underground.

 sign about the elevated pipeline